Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 Some lean towards those for whom order must be preserved and imposed at all costs, that's the **right**.
 Others lean towards those for whom equality must be applied at all costs, even if it means reforming everything - this is the **left**.

 However, this categorization is often too simplistic and ineffective.
 Traditionally, for example, the left is seen as reformist, while the right is more conservative.
-But this has become questionable in our time, since the left militates for acquired advantages, which makes it, from this point of view, conservative.
+But this has become questionable in our time, since the left now fights to preserve acquired advantages, which makes it, from that point of view, conservative.

 Most individuals who fall between the two extremes are often referred to as centrists, but this label also simplifies their position.